-The second Sargo, (SSN-583) was laid down on 21 February 1956 at the Mare Island Naval Shipyard, Vallejo, Calif.; launched on 10 October 1957; sponsored by Mrs. Frank T. Watkins; and commissioned on 1 October 1958, Comdr.
+The second Sargo (SSN-583) was laid down on 21 February 1956 at Vallejo, Calif., by the Mare Island Naval Shipyard; launched on 10 October 1957; sponsored by Mrs. Frank T. Watkins; and commissioned on 1 October 1958, Cmdr.
 Daniel P. Brooks in command.

 By the 25th, Sargo had reached the vicinity of St. Matthews Island where she found ice, block and brash, and where, after rendezvousing with the U.S. Coast Guard icebreaker Staten Island, she made her first stationary dive while surrounded by ice.
 On the 29th, she passed the Diomedes and crossed the Arctic Circle; and, on 9 February, she arrived under the North Pole.

 Making her first pass under the pole at 0934, the submarine began a clover leaf search for thin ice and at 1049 she surfaced, according to her log, 25 feet from the pole.
 Later the same day, the Hawaiian flag was raised at the pole; and, on the morning of the 10th, Sargo submerged and set a course for the Canadian Archipelago and a rendezvous with ice island T-3.